 Your ingredients fall into a few categories:

 - FLAVORING BOTANICALS: These add depth and layers of complexity, and they contribute to a more flavorful experience overall.
-Our (dried) lemon peel, orange peel, and rhubarb root bring style to the overall taste.
+(Dried) lemon peel, orange peel, and rhubarb root bring style to the overall taste.
 (Note: This is dried rhubarb root, different from fresh rhubarb stalks available in grocery stores.)

 - COLOR: As for that bright red color associated with Campari?
 Until recently, this color came from dried cochineal beetles, though today it’s produced using artificial coloring.
 What a world!
-Carmine or beetles are still available for your recipe, but you may also go with red food coloring for an easier time of it.
+Carmine or beetles are sometimes still available online, but you may also go with red food coloring for an easier time of it.

 Where to Buy Ingredients for This Recipe